bitspittle/appxyz/site/src/jsMain/resources/markdown/About.md

 ## Learn

-If this is your first time using Kobweb, please open your project in an IDE and take a few minutes to look around the code.
+If this is your first time using Kobweb, please open this site's project in an IDE and take a few minutes to look around the code.

 ### Files